xmaestro/angular2-recaptcha/README.md

 ## Callback

 To catch the success callback, you will need to subscribe to the `captchaResponse` event.
 The response token will be passed in the `$event` parameter.
-To wait for component be loaded subscribe to `loaded` event.
+To wait for component to be loaded subscribe to `loaded` event.

 ```html
 <re-captcha (captchaResponse)="handleCorrectCaptcha($event)" (loaded)="sendCaptchaExecuteHere()" site_key="<GOOGLE_RECAPTCHA_KEY>"></re-captcha>